borkdude/blog/posts/migrating-octopress-to-babashka.md

 I'm pretty happy with how far I got with a couple of hours hacking on the babashka scripts and tasks.
 The meat of the work is in `render.clj` which is under 170 lines of Clojure.
 I feel in control over my own blog again.
-From here on I can look for a plugin lets users respond to blog posts and perhaps a fancier design.
+From here on I can look for a plugin which lets users respond to blog posts and perhaps a fancier design.
 If you anything useful to share regarding this, please let me know on e.g. [Twitter](https://twitter.com/borkdude).